How to add resources to your project in Dynamics 365 Project Operations

 As a project manager you have plenty on your plate: murky project scope definition, aggressive timeline, limited budget, and vanishing resources.
-And usually other challenges follow.
+And usually, other challenges follow.
 Managing this level of complexity may sound like a daunting task.
 And it is certainly a tricky one.
-However, when you use a software platform that is fit for purpose, this task can be simplified: Microsoft Dynamics 365 Project Service Automation (PSA) version 3 as well as the upcoming Dynamics 365 Project Operations provide several options for managing project resources.
+However, when you use a software platform that is fit for your purpose, this task can be simplified: Microsoft Dynamics 365 Project Service Automation (PSA) version 3 as well as the upcoming Dynamics 365 Project Operations (PO) provide several options for managing project resources.

 Let’s look at different ways of managing resources depending on the size of your consulting organisation and projects.
 And yes, resource management is tightly linked to scope, budget and timeline planning.